 After lunch we drive further along the coast to Victor Harbour – SA’s premier seaside holiday destination – before heading north towards Mount Compass and onto Strathalbyn.
 This very scenic route takes us through small settlements providing not only tourist attractions for the Adelaide market but also a vast array of produce from freshwater marron through to olives, fruit and whisky.

-Free (late) afternoon and evening in Strathalbyn.
+Free (late) afternoon before dinner in Strathalbyn.

 This morning we head eastwards to the small town of Wellington.
 Here we ferry across the Murray River just upstream from where Australia's longest river comes to the end of its 2500 km meandering journey and empties into Lake Alexandrina.
 We continue south past Lake Albert and onto the inland edge of the Coorong.
 Colin Thiele, the author of Storm Boy, beautifully describes the Coorong as "a wilderness and of inestimable value to South Australia and the whole of humanity ...
 It is an elemental region, a place of wind and water and vast skies, of sandhill and tussock, lagoon and waterweed, stone and scrub.
 It is a place of softened contours, muted colours and sea haze - and of glaring saltpans so intense that our brows pucker and our eyes wince."